lammps/lammps/doc/src/fix_bond_react.rst

 The body of the map file contains two mandatory sections and four optional sections.
-The first mandatory section begins with the keyword 'BondingIDs' and lists the atom IDs of the bonding atom pair in the pre-reacted molecule template.
+The first mandatory section begins with the keyword 'InitiatorIDs' and lists the two atom IDs of the initiator atom pair in the pre-reacted molecule template.
 The second mandatory section begins with the keyword 'Equivalences' and lists a one-to-one correspondence between atom IDs of the pre- and post-reacted templates.
 The first column is an atom ID of the pre-reacted molecule template, and the second column is the corresponding atom ID of the post-reacted molecule template.
 The first optional section begins with the keyword 'EdgeIDs' and lists the atom IDs of edge atoms in the pre-reacted molecule template.
 The second optional section begins with the keyword 'DeleteIDs' and lists the atom IDs of pre-reaction template atoms to delete.
 The third optional section begins with the keyword 'ChiralIDs' lists the atom IDs of chiral atoms whose handedness should be enforced.
 The fourth optional section begins with the keyword 'Constraints' and lists additional criteria that must be satisfied in order for the reaction to occur.
 Currently, there are five types of constraints available, as discussed below: 'distance', 'angle', 'dihedral', 'arrhenius', and 'rmsd'.

 A sample map file is given below: